TapwaveZodiac/novelaiUKB/docs/Context.md

 There are two important things to consider about injected text:

 - **Position** determines the strength of the injection's influence.
-Closer to the end = Stronger.
+Towards the bottom = Stronger.
 Further at the top = weaker.

 - **Style** determines how it influences the generation.
-Generally, you want to stay close to your Story's style, perhaps with minor concessions such as removing determiners, prepositions, etc.
+Generally, you want to stay close to your Story's style, perhaps with minor concessions such as using the Attributes method for your entry, or writing "caveman style" for stage directions.

-Square brackets are recommended mostly for **Author, Title, Tags, Genre** metadata in Memory (and Knowledge, Style tags for Clio and Kayra).
+Square brackets are recommended mostly for **Author, Title, Tags, Genre** metadata in Memory, and Knowledge or Style tags, either in Memory or Author's note.
 The brackets must be separated from their contents by a space, and everything should be lowercase outside of category titles and proper nouns.

 `[ Author: George R.R.
 Martin; Title: A Song of Ice and Fire; Tags: dragons, politics, dynasty; Genre: fantasy ]`